microsoft/vscode-docs/docs/cpp/config-wsl.md

 - `tasks.json` to specify how to build the executable
 - `launch.json` to specify debugger settings

-## Set the default terminal
+## Set WSL as the default terminal (optional)

+The default integrated terminal for VS Code is PowerShell, but PowerShell doesn't know about Linux or WSL, so we need to set VS Code to use a bash shell.
+You can configure that setting globally or on a per-workspace basis.

+If you are only using VS Code with WSL, then you might as well go ahead and set WSL as your default terminal globally.
 In VS Code, press `kb(workbench.action.showCommands)` to open the Command Palette.
 Start typing "Terminal" and then choose **Terminal: Select Default Shell**.
 From the list of options, choose WSL.

+But if you also use VS Code on Windows and would sometimes like to use PowerShell, then you can leave PowerShell as the default and set WSL as the terminal only for the current workspace in the tasks.json file .

 ## Configure the compiler path